-Associate Center Director Vince Chacon is Associate Director of NASA's Dryden Flight Research Center, Edwards, Calif.
-In that position, assists the center director and deputy director in overall management of the center's operations, including planning, directing, and evaluating programs; formulating and executing policy; and developing, reviewing, and directing integrated strategic plans to ensure cross-organization issues are identified and comprehensive solutions are implemented.
+Associate Center Director Vince Chacon is Associate Director of NASA's Armstrong Flight Research Center, Edwards, CA. He assists the Center director and deputy director in overall management of the Center's operations, including planning, directing, and evaluating programs; formulating and executing policy; and developing, reviewing, and directing integrated strategic plans to ensure cross-organization issues are identified and comprehensive solutions are implemented.

-Prior to his service at the center, he was employed at Rockwell International, Palmdale, Calif., in 1976, where he installed and tested instrumentation systems on the space shuttle Enterprise.
+Prior to his service at the Center, he was employed at Rockwell International, Palmdale, CA, in 1976, where he installed and tested instrumentation systems on the Space Shuttle Enterprise.
 At the Naval Electronics Systems Engineering Center, San Diego, from 1977 to 1978, he developed automated test systems.

 Chacon has a Bachelor of Science degree in electrical engineering from the University of New Mexico, Albuquerque, and a Master of Science in systems design and management from the Massachusetts Institute of Technology, Cambridge.
 He is the author of five technical papers.

 Honors he has received include the NASA Leadership Medal (1994) and the Agency's Exceptional Achievement Medal (2005).